The Virtual Currency Regulation Review: Switzerland

 Depending on the classification of the tokens issued, an issuer of tokens may be subject to the AMLA if it carries out financial intermediation activities (see Section V.ii).
 In the context of ICOs and tokens, the issuance of means of payment that cannot be used exclusively with the issuer, the provision of services related to payment transactions in the form of money and asset transmitting services or money exchange services are, for example, financial intermediation activities (see Section V).

-As long as there is no activity performed falling into the scope of the regulated activities described in Sections II to VI, the sponsorship of tokens – including the marketing, publicity and promoting of tokens – is currently not subject to licence requirements in Switzerland.
+As long as there is no activity performed falling within the scope of the regulated activities described in Sections II to VI, the sponsorship of tokens – including the marketing, publicity and promoting of tokens – is currently not subject to licence requirements in Switzerland.

-However, this is subject to the following:
+However, this is conditional on the following:

 - prospectus requirement: the public offering of tokens, if they qualify as securities in accordance with the FinSA or alternatively, and only until 1 December 2020, in accordance with the CO.

-In August 2019, the Swiss Federal Tax Administration (FTA) published a working paper on the tax treatment of cryptocurrencies and ICOs for wealth, personal income and corporate income tax purposes as well as for withholding tax and stamp duty purposes.
-The practice described in this working paper is set out below.
+In August 2019, the Swiss Federal Tax Administration (FTA) published a working paper on the tax treatment of cryptocurrencies and ICOs for wealth, personal income and corporate income tax purposes as well as for withholding tax and stamp duty purposes.17 The practice described in this working paper is set out below.
 However, it should be noted that this is only a snapshot and that not all tax questions relating to cryptocurrencies or ICOs have yet been addressed and answered conclusively.
 Consequently, it is possible that the practice of the tax authorities described below may continue to develop and may change.
-It is therefore highly recommended to obtain advance tax rulings from the responsible tax authorities before performing an ICO .
+It is therefore highly recommended to obtain advance tax rulings from the responsible tax authorities before performing an ICO.

 Finally, the tax treatment of the tokens at investor level as well as the tax treatment of cryptocurrencies in the form of pure digital means of payment (native tokens or payment tokens) is not addressed.